-Each inspection is also taking on average 1 hour longer to complete because of the increasing demands of Food standards work relating to allergen management and ensuring compliance with new legislation relating to products which are pre-packed for direct sale (PPDS) as a result of the introduction of Natasha's Law in October 2021.
+Each inspection is also taking on average 1 hour longer to complete because of the increasing demands of food standards work relating to allergen management and ensuring compliance with legislation.
+New Guidance was issued by the Food Standards Agency in March 2025 relating to the provision of allergen information for non-pre-packed foods which the Department will signpost at each inspection undertaken

-Officers developing competencies.
+Officers developing competencies

-One full time officer recruited in 2022 is continuing to work toward full food law competency status Currently there are restrictions within the officers authorisation in terms of the functions that he is able to perform and it is hoped that full competency status will be achieved by September 2024.
+One full time officer recruited in March 2024 is continuing to work toward full food law competency status.
+Currently there are restrictions within the officer's authorisation in terms of the functions that the individual can perform, it is hoped that full competency status will be achieved over a 2-year structured training programme which will be completed in April 2026.